Nidhish-Agarwal/E-Commerce/README.md

 - Have created the frontend to show the option to cancel the order
 - Have created the backend to handle the order cancellation
 - Have shown the cancel option only if the item is not canceled

+## Milestone - 29

+In this milestone we have integrated razorpay

+### Key Features:

+- Have added routes, schemas and controllers for payment using razor pay
+- Have added a handlepay function in the frontend
+- Have added the payment button in the frontends